 If you are upgrading to a tankless water heater, you’re likely aware that an efficient water heating system can significantly reduce energy bills in the typical home.
 Bear in mind that properly locating your new tankless system is key for maximizing energy savings and eliminating unnecessary installation costs.
 Keep reading to learn which factors determine the best location for your new system.

-Consider the Energy Source
+Consider the Energy Source for a Tankless Unit

 The energy source your tankless unit uses for heating water is an important installation factor.
 The majority of tankless water heaters use natural gas to heat water.
 Gas systems are more powerful, yet typically less expensive to operate than electric models.